davanntet/Agentic-Chatbot-with-Khmer-Document/README.md

 ## How to run the project
 1. Install the required packages
+2. Change some configuration in file .env
-2. Run the following command
+3. Run the following command
 ```bash
 python main.py
 ```